Bullying Hurts Kids and Damages Lives

 - Something that harms a student, physically or emotionally, or damages the student’s property.

 - Something that makes the student afraid such harm will occur, including personal harm.

 - Something that insults or demeans a student or group of students so that normal order in the school is disrupted or is interfered with.

 In May, 2016, a mother in Anderson County, SC, filed suit seeking damages and relief for her middle-school cheerleader daughter, whom she says was bullied, harassed, and physically assaulted.
 The mother alleges that the school district did not protect her daughter despite her numerous complaints.

 If your child is being bullied, and you are not satisfied with the solution presented by the school or school district, it might be advisable to seek legal advice.
 Cases can sometimes be brought against schools or against the parents of the bullies.
 If the bullying arises from some form of discrimination, and the school receives federal funding, federal civil rights violations may be involved.

 When life goes wrong, we fight for what’s right.

 Is your child being bullied at school or elsewhere?
 Do you believe you might have a case?
-Legal situations involving harm resulting from bullying require a thorough investigation by an experienced legal team to determine possible negligence, which individuals and organizations should be named as defendants, and which legal theories should be pursued.
+Injury resulting from bullying require a thorough investigation by an experienced legal team to determine possible negligence, which individuals and organizations should be named as defendants, and which legal theories should be pursued.
 South Carolina laws can be complex, and there is a deadline for filing a claim.
 As the initial consultation is always free, reach out to us at the Louthian Law Firm today by calling us at 1-803-454-1200, or by filling out our online contact form.